-Moreover, close trade ties with advanced nations entail certain disadvantages.
-Dependence on the IACs' demand for imports would leave the DVCs vulnerable to temporary declines in the IACs' production.
-By reducing the demand for exports, recessions in the IACs might have disastrous consequences for the prices of raw materials from and the export earnings of the DVCs.
-For example, during the recession in the IACs in the early 1990s, the world price of zinc fell from \$.82 per pound to \$.46 per pound, and the world price of tin fell from \$5.20 per pound to \$3.50 per pound.
-Because mineral exports are a major source of DVC income, stability and growth in IACs are important to economic progress in the developing nations.
+Also, close trade ties with advanced nations entail certain disadvantages.
+Dependence by the DVCs on exports to the IACs leaves the DVCs highly vulnerable to recessions in the IACs.
+As firms cut back production in the IACs, the demand for DVC resources declines; and as income in the IACs declines, the demand for DVC-produced goods declines.
+By reducing the demand for DVC exports, recessions in the IACs can severely reduce the prices of raw materials exported by the DVCs.
+For example, during the recession of 2007-2009, the world price of zinc fell from \$2.02 per pound to \$.49 per pound, and the world price of copper fell from \$4.05 per pound to \$1.40 per pound.
+These declines in prices severely reduce the export earnings of the DVCs.
+Because mineral exports are a significant source of DVC income, stability and growth in IACs are important to improved standards of living in the developing nations.